European Hedgehog Mortality - Parasites & Diseases

 In hot, dry weather hedgehogs may show signs of dehydration and/or starvation.
 Indeed, Anni Ratuio and her colleagues recorded starvation as accounting for just over half of all the “natural deaths” in their sample.
 The spines being slow to respond when brushed is a sign of dehydration in hedgehogs, as is a reluctance to curl up or “sunbathing” behaviour.
 Work on the hedgehog population in the Outer Hebrides by Digger Jackson identified some females that appeared to have died from exhaustion resulting from the demands of raising a litter of hoglets.

 Hedgehogs have an undeserved reputation as carriers of fleas and are frequently blamed for giving their fleas to dogs.
-The first point to make is that hedgehog fleas (almost invariably Archaeopsylla erinacei, although others are occasionally found, including e.g. Xenopsylla, Nosopsyllus, Ctenocephalides and the mole flea Hystrichopsylla talpae) are host-specific.
-Ultimately, hedgehog fleas can only breed, and hence complete their lifecycle, on hedgehog.
-Even if a few ‘jumped ship’ on to a dog, they wouldn’t survive long.
-Similarly, suggestions that hedgehogs are flea-prone, either because they cannot groom their spines, or because they need their fleas are entirely unfounded.
-There is also no truth to the widely-cited rumour that removing a hedgehog’s fleas will kill it.
+The first point to make is that hedgehog fleas (almost invariably Archaeopsylla erinacei, although others are occasionally found, including e.g. Xenopsylla, Nosopsyllus, Ctenocephalides and the mole flea Hystrichopsylla talpae) appear to be host-specific.
+In other words, hedgehog fleas can only breed, and hence complete their lifecycle, on hedgehog suggesting that even if a few “jumped ship” on to a dog, they're unlikely to survive long.
+Similarly, suggestions that hedgehogs are flea-prone, either because they cannot groom their spines, or because they need their fleas are unfounded.
+There is also no truth to the widely-cited rumour that removing a hedgehog's fleas will kill it.
 Hedgehogs can easily contort their bodies to groom their spines and rescue centres routinely de-flea the few hedgehogs that do arrive with a flea burden with no adverse effects.

 “It is very unusual to find one with no fleas on it and sometimes there may be up to 500 on a single animal.
 What makes this appear even worse is the fact that the coarse hair and widely spaced spines do nothing to hide the fleas from our horrified gaze.”